 Ship strikes were implicated in the deaths of blue whales in 1980, 1986, 1987, 1993, 2002 and 2004 (J. Cordaro, Southwest Region, NMFS and J. Heyning, pers. comm.).
 In addition, there was one blue whale injured as the result of a ship strike in 2003 (blood observed in the water).
-During 2000-2004, there were an additional five injuries and three mortalities of unidentified large whales attributed to ship strikes.
+During 2002-2006, there were an additional twelve injuries and one mortality of unidentified large whales attributed to ship strikes.
 Additional mortality from ship strikes probably goes unreported because the whales do not strand or, if they do, they do not always have obvious signs of trauma.
 Several blue whales have been photographed in California with large gashes in their dorsal surface that appear to be from ship strikes (J. Calambokidis, pers. comm.).
-The average number of blue whale mortalities and injuries in California attributed to ship strikes was 0.6 per year for 2000-2004.
+Blue whale mortality and injuries attributed to ship strikes in California waters averaged 0.6 per year for 2002-2006.